In this article, we will learn SQL Delete Cascade rules with foreign key constraints having multiple examples.

 In the following image, we can see that the IT department is no more available in the Departments table and referenced rows from the Employees table will be cleaned up automatically.

 In this article, we learned about Delete Cascade in SQL Server with examples.
-I hope you enjoyed this post and found it useful.
-In case you have any doubt, please post your feedback, question, or comments.
+I hope you enjoyed and learned something from this article. if you have any suggestions, questions, or comments, please share them with us.

 I am a Sr. Software engineer.
 I started this blog as a way to contribute back to the developer community for everything I have learned along the way from others.